SquareLineStudio/docs/dev_env/launcher.md

 Recently opened projects are enlisted.
 Having opened or saved a project, it automatically goes to the front.
 Selected projects can be loaded by clicking on the **OPEN SELECTED PROJECT** button.

+## Create

+At the top menu line you can see the board categories (a.k.a. groups).
+In the list below it you can select a board and adjust its settings in the bottom right corner.

+By clicking the **CREATE** button the project will be created.

+Due to the - [**Open Board Platform**](https://docs.squareline.io/docs/obp-description) system new boards can be easily added to SquareLine Studio.
+Learn more about it here.

 ### Import Project

 At the end of the list there is an Import Project button to load the projects that are not enlisted among recent projects.